katarina33/ltlsurfcharters/src/pages/projects/melaleuca.md

 ### INCLUDED:

-* All transfers to and from Padang airport to your transit hotel and or boat.
+* All transfers to and from Padang airport to your transit hotel and or boat
 * Surf package in the Mentawai Islands.
 * All meals, snacks, juices, soft drinks and coffee on vessel.
 * 3 ice cold beers a day.